About the Manx Music Festival

 - 2017 The Festival celebrated its 125th Anniversary with an exhibition, a gift of commemorative stamps for the winners and a certificate for every participant.

-The Festival is run under the auspices of the British and International Federation of Festivals.
+The Festival is run under the guidance of the British and International Federation of Festivals.

 Countdown to Festival